 The PCC of St Peter’s Church has adopted the House of Bishops’ ‘Promoting a Safer Church; safeguarding policy statement’.
 We believe that safeguarding is the responsibility of everyone and is committed to safeguarding and promoting the welfare of all those who are vulnerable (children, young people, and vulnerable adults).
 We expect all our staff, volunteers, and those who use our premises to share this commitment and value the support of those who worship here in achieving this.

 For further information contact the Diocesan Safeguarding Advisors at Diocese of York

 The Parish of St Peter’s Church REDCAR

 PROMOTING A SAFER CHURCH

-The following policy was agreed at the Parochial Church Council (PCC) meeting held on 23 September 2020 and amended at PCC meeting held 27th January 2021
+The following policy was reviewed and agreed at the Parochial Church Council (PCC) meeting held on 22nd March 2023.

 In accordance with the Church of England Safeguarding Policy our church is committed to: